To the Members

 Policy on Appointment and Remuneration of Directors The Board on therecommendation of the Nomination and Remuneration Committee has laid down a policy onappointment of Directors and remuneration for the Directors Key Managerial Personnel andOther Employees.
 The current policy is to have an appropriate mix of executivenon-executive and independent directors to maintain independence of the Board and separateits functions of governance and management.
 The same is enclosed to this report asAnnexure C.

 Performance evaluation of the Board and Committees

-The details of annual evaluation made by the Board of its own performance and that ofits committees and individual Directors and performance criteria for Independent Directorslaid down by Nomination and Remuneration Committee are enclosed to this report as AnnexureD.
+The evaluation of all the Directors Committees and the Board as a whole was conductedbased on the criteria and framework approved by Nomination and Remuneration Committee.
+Thedetails of annual evaluation made by the Board of its own performance and that of itscommittees and individual Directors and performance criteria for Independent Directorslaid down by Nomination and Remuneration Committee are enclosed to this report as AnnexureD.

 Particulars of Employees

 Particulars of Loans given Investments made Guarantees given and Securitiesprovided

 Corporate Social Responsibility

-Committee has formulated and recommended tothe Board a policy on CSR indicating theactivities to be undertaken by the Company.
-Thereport on CSR is given under Annexure F to this report.
+Committee has formulated and recommended to the Board a policy on CSR indicating theactivities to be undertaken by the Company.
+The Report on CSR is enclosed as Annexure F tothis report.

 Extract of Annual Return